Retainers

 Caring for Orthodontic Retainers

-• Retainers are made of a thermoplastic material that is sensitive to excessive heat, so they should be kept away from heaters, dishwashers, car dashboards or any place where the temperatures exceed 115 degrees (Fº).
+• Retainers are made of a thermoplastic material that is sensitive to excessive heat, so they should be kept away from heaters, dishwashers, car dashboards, or any place where temperatures exceed 115°F.

 • Retainers should be kept in the proper retainer case when they are not in the patient’s mouth.
 DO NOT PLACE IT IN YOUR POCKET or wrap it in a napkin.

 • Clean before and after placement in the mouth.
-Because the material used for fabrication is slightly porous, plaque tends to cling to the surfaces.
-Gentle scrubbing with a toothbrush and a mild liquid soap or toothpaste will remove the plaque.
+Because the material used for fabrication is slightly porous, plaque tends to cling to the surface.
+Gentle scrubbing with a toothbrush and mild liquid soap or toothpaste will remove the plaque.
 A denture cleaning solution, such as Efferdent, will aid in the removal of plaque and tartar.
 Be sure to rinse the retainers thoroughly after cleaning to remove any cleanser residue.

 Tartar, Plaque and Cavity Treatment